vapoursynth/vapoursynth/doc/functions/convolution.rst

    *saturate*
       The final result is clamped to the format's range of valid values (0 ..
 (2**bitdepth)-1).
 Therefore, if this parameter is True, negative values become 0.
-If this parameter is False, negative values are multiplied by -1 before clamping.
+If this parameter is False, it's instead the absolute value that is clamped and returned.

    *mode*
       Selects the type of convolution.
 Possible values are "s", for square,